bitcoin deposits

 when a wallet suspects censorship, it escalates the request to quorum members via certified delivery: the member embeds the request hash in their own ledger for a small fee, creating causally anchored evidence. if the operator fails to process the request, the member has both the evidence and the economic incentive to initiate a dispute. the wallet’s escalation is effectively a bounty

-the only failure mode for both censorship and lightning deterrence is unanimous quorum collusion. the protocol cannot protect against a quorum that cooperates to steal — but the collateral web ensures that collusion costs more than it gains, and the network’s transparency allows wallets and discovery markets to identify suspicious quorum structures before depositing funds
+the only failure mode for both censorship and lightning deterrence is collusion by a quorum majority. the protocol cannot protect against a majority that cooperates to steal — but the collateral web ensures that collusion costs more than it gains, and the network’s transparency allows wallets to evaluate quorum structures before depositing funds

 time